In statistics, they speak of degrees of freedom.

 Our brain, housed in our head, has even more freedom of action.
 Our soul united to our bodies, presumably through our brain, has even more freedom.

-Westminster Confession of Faith, Chapter IX, Of Free Will, Section 1.
+Westminster Confession of Faith, Chapter 9 is about Free Will.

-Section 2 is about the freedom of man’s will in innocency.
+Section 2 is about the freedom of man’s will in the state of innocency.

-Section 3 is about the bondage of man’s will by the Fall of Adam, celebrated in Martin Luther’s book on the Bondage of the Will.
+Section 3 is about the bondage of man’s will after the Fall of Adam, celebrated in Martin Luther’s book on the Bondage of the Will.

-Section 4 is about the change when a sinner is converted by God’s grace.
+Section 4 is about the change when the enabling power of the indwelling Holy Spirit of God regenerates a sinner by God’s grace.

-Section 5 is about the Will of man in the state of glory.
+Section 5 is about the Will of man in the state of glory in heaven.

-Jonathan Edwards wrote a significant work on the Freedom of the Will.
+Jonathan Edwards, the American theologian of revival and Christian experience, wrote a significant work on the Freedom of the Will.

-- Text of the Westminster Confession of Faith
+- The value of the Westminster Confession of Faith.